GOD HEARS OUR PRAYERS Bible verses confirm this

 God hears our prayers Bible verse

-You see what a sure foundation and comfort we are given in prayer if, instead of following our feelings, we turn our eyes to God’s promises.
+You see what a sure foundation and comfort we are given in prayer if we turn our eyes to God’s promises instead of following our feelings.

 2. God is omnipotent

-It is the paganism of our hearts that does not believe that God can do more for us.
-After seeking help in vain on our own and inhuman strength, we feel helpless and powerless.
-At this point, we need God who can do more than humans.
+The paganism of our hearts does not believe that God can do more for us.
+We feel helpless and powerless after seeking help in vain and with inhuman strength.
+At this point, we need God, who can do more than humans.
 But do we have such an assistant?

 In the “Lord’s Prayer” prayer, Christ teaches that our Heavenly Father is such a Helper.
 “For thou hast the kingdom,” etc., You are the almighty and absolute Sovereign over all things created.
-You can command all forces in nature and in the spirit kingdom.
-Therefore, you can turn all things for good and give everything you need to save us.
+You can command all forces in nature and the spirit kingdom.
+Therefore, you can turn everything for good and give everything you need to save us.

 3. Jesus is our confidence